Faith Formation Foundation

 San Carlos School is committed to the Roman Catholic Church teaching, about welcoming, respecting, and nurturing those from other religious traditions into our academic and faith community.

 The Sacramental life of the children of the Catholic tradition is an important component of the religion program at San Carlos School.
 Preparations for two sacraments, Reconciliation and Eucharist, form the core of our efforts.
-In accordance with the diocesan guidelines, candidates for First Eucharist will receive the Sacrament of Reconciliation prior to First Eucharist.
+In accordance with Diocesan guidelines, candidates for First Eucharist will receive the Sacrament of Reconciliation prior to First Eucharist.
 Parents are required to be active partners in the preparation of their children for these sacraments.
-Parents registered in Catholic parishes other than San Carlos Cathedral must have their child receive Reconciliation or Eucharist in their own parish unless exempted by their Pastor.
+Parents registered in Catholic parishes other than San Carlos Cathedral must have their child receive Reconciliation or Eucharist in their own parishes unless exempted by their Pastors.

 Blessing of the Animals